jayhardee9/s5/README.md

 3) Completing the `problems` crate (intends to solve all problems in _Fundamentals of Astrodynamics_ using S<sup>5</sup>)

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate, and all must pass before merging into `master`.

 ## License
 MIT.
 Refer to `LICENSE.txt`.